fluentassertions/fluentassertions/Documentation.md

 	Action act = () => subject.Foo("Hello"));
 	act.ShouldNotThrow<InvalidOperationException>();

 .NET 4.0 and later includes the `AggregateException` which is typically thrown by code that runs through the Parallel Task Library or using the new `async` keyword.
-All of the above also works for exceptions that are aggregated, whether or not you are asserting on the actual `AggregateException` or any of its aggregated exceptions.
+All of the above also works for exceptions that are aggregated, whether or not you are asserting on the actual `AggregateException` or any of its (nested) aggregated exceptions.

 Talking about the `async` keyword, you can also verify that an asynchronously executed method throws or doesn't throw an exception: